hackmon-labs/web/README.md

 ## What it does

+web use `nextjs`+`rainbowkit`+`colyseus`+`phaser`+`wagmi`

-A large multi -person role -playing game can get money or strengthen the equipment of the equipment by fighting the enemy, so that more people are silent here.
+Large-scale multiplayer role-playing games can obtain money or enhance equipment equipment by fighting the enemy.

 ## How we built it

-We use Chainlink Any API to synchronize the user's under -linter data to the chain, and use Chainlink VRF to randomly obtain bonus equipment.On the other hand, it also uses Any API + Automation to synchronize the key data of all players, so that every player can verify it on the chain
+We use **Chainlink Any API** to synchronize the user's game data to the chain, and use **Chainlink VRF** to randomly obtain bonus equipment.On the other hand, it also uses **Any API + Automation** to synchronize the game data of all players, so that every player can verify it on the chain

-## Challenges we ran into

-supabase is learning while doing it.
-The game also adds a multiplayer system.
-In the future, we plan to fight against players.
-We wrote some contracts for the trading market, but we haven't finished it yet.

-## Accomplishments that we're proud of

-We finished it in a short time, and also found the chain self -inspection system composed of Any API+Automation, so that players can play with confidence, and will not have the problem of losing central data like FTX.

-## What we learned

-I wrote 4 warehouses.
-I will have hand in all the processes.
-The work ability is more comprehensive.
-For the first time, I used Supabse.
-It feels very good.

 ## What's next for hackmon

-In the contract, we intend to continue to do the trading market in the game.
+ we intend to continue to do the trading market in the game.
 Low taxes and fast transactions may also have AMA exchanges.
-Players' equipment can be synthesized to generate rare props.The game threshold, so that more web2 users can play the game
+Players' equipment can be synthesized to generate rare props.Add more story plot. let more web2 users can play the game